-- Conduct a Homelessness Census across Newport to gain a clear understanding of the breadth and severity of homelessness among women and the risk factors which lead to homelessness. - Change the perception of women who are homeless through 'Walk in my shoes'; an activity that provides the opportunity to gain a broader perspective of what homeless women experience and how it feels to be homeless.
+- Conduct the Homelessness Census across Newport to gain a clear understanding of the breadth and severity of homelessness among women and the risk factors which lead to homelessness. - Change the perception of women who are homeless through 'Walk in my shoes'; an activity that provides the opportunity to gain a broader perspective of what homeless women experience and how it feels to be homeless and understand the human stories.